KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-instructions.md

 ## Understanding the Types of Addresses Used in Crypto Conditions-Based Contracts

-The method of transferring contract-related assets is often slightly different from transferring the main coins of an asset chain.
+The method of transferring contract-related assets is often slightly different than the typical asset-chain transaction.

-When making a transaction on the main blockchain of your asset chain, you typically only deal with a sending address and a receiving address.
+When making a transaction on an asset chain, you typically only deal with a sending address and a receiving address.
 To move coins, you might use methods such as `sendtoaddress` or `z_sendmany`.

-There are a few other types of addresses to keep in mind when working with transactions while using the contract modules.
+When using CryptoConditions, however, there are a few new types of addresses to keep in mind when working with transactions.
 It is not necessary to fully understand all of the address types, but basic knowledge about a few addresses will be necessary.

 ## Creating and Launching With a Pubkey